The constant coefficient in precise Laplace asymptotics for gPAM: Improved regularity of the minimiser

-\begin{remark} In what follows, we will always assume that~$t \in [0,T]$ for~$T < T_\star$ and~$s \in [0,t]$.
-In the proof of~\thref{thm:reg_minimiser} given below, each induction step will see~$\sh \in H^{\gamma}(\T^2)$ gain regularity, that is,~$\gamma$ will successively get larger.
-As a consequence,~$T_\star$ will potentially shrink as it is easily seen to be a decreasing function of~$\gamma$.
-However, we always have~$T_\star > 0$ as we will only take~\emph{finitely many} induction steps. \end{remark}
+\begin{remark} In what follows, we will always assume that~$t \in [0,T]$ and~$s \in [0,t]$ where~$T < T_\star$ .
+In the proof of Theorem~\ref{thm:reg_minimiser} presented on p.~\pageref{pf:reg_min} below, each induction step will see~$\sh \in H^{\gamma}(\T^2)$ gain regularity, that is,~$\gamma$ will successively get larger.
+As a consequence,~$T_\star$ will potentially shrink as it is easily seen via~\eqref{eq:choice_time} to be a decreasing function of~$\gamma$.
+However, we can only ever take \emph{finitely many} induction steps due to the constraints on~$\gamma$ in~\eqref{eq:cond_n} or the constraint imposed by~$\bar{\theta}$ in Theorem~\ref{thm:reg_minimiser}, assumption~\ref{thm:reg_minimiser:ass_1}; as a consequence, we will always have~$T_\star > 0$.

+In addition, we emphasise that the equations for~$v_{\sh,k}$ in~\eqref{eq:vhk_mild} as well as that for~$v_{\sh,k,l}^{(\<cms>)}$ in~\eqref{e:vhkl_cm} (which we will analyse in Propositions~\ref{prop:ex_det_gpam_Hgamma} resp.~\ref{prop:q_trace_class} below) are \emph{linear} equations: As a result, they will also exist up to time~$T < T_\star$ since~$w_{\sh}$ enters their respective fixed-point equations as an input. \end{remark}